 It’s worth noting that McNetts Aquaseal / Aquasure (same thing sold in different territories) calls itself a waterproofing sealant not an adhesive.
 Their Seam Grip is a runnier version of Aquaseal to get into cracks.
 Though I’ve not tried it yet, British-made Stormsure is the same thing.
 In the UK you can buy Aqausure in 28g tubes from £6, or 250g for around £24.
 Unless you have a lot to glue/seal jobs, be wary of saving money with the big, 250-g tube; give it a chance and it’ll split and harden before you get to use it all, even if it’s effectively over half price.

 The other one-part glue I used on my PU/PVC Incept IK, Slackrafts and used recently on an old hypalon Semperit is Bostik 1782, not least because it was originally going real cheap on ebay.
 I can’t say it worked that well on my Incept; two-part adhesive is always better.
 Even on the slackraft the Bostik softened and shrivelled the thin PVC (right).
-But on non-critical applications (D-rings and none-huge tears) 1782 seems to work well on hypalon (rubbery hypalon is always easier to glue than plastic) and at £10 for 100ml is good value.
-Plus it’s a nitrile rubber/resin based solution and I’ve found won’t got off and harden in the tube like Aquaseal often does.
-It’s become my favourite, do-it-all, one-part glue.
+But on non-critical applications (D-rings and none-huge tears) 1782 seems to work well on hypalon (rubbery hypalon is always easier to glue than plastic PVC) and at £10 for 100ml was good value.
+Plus it’s a nitrile rubber/resin-based solution and I’ve found won’t go off and harden in the tube like Aquaseal often does.
+It’s my favourite, do-it-all, one-part glue.

 For important jobs better to use much stronger two-part adhesives suited to actually assembling rubber or PVC boats as well as making more permanent fittings and bomb-proof repairs.

 In 2017 when I dismembered an old IK, I was easily able to pull off recent patches glued on with Bostik by hand.
-But I could only pull off Polymarined patches with a pair of pliers and even then, the patch separated from it’s own bonded coating, or pulled off the dead’s boat’s hypalon coating (above).
-The two glued surfaces could not be separated easily.
+But I could only pull off Polymarined patches with a pair of pliers and even then, the patch separated from its own bonded coating, or pulled off the dead’s boat’s hypalon coating (big image above).
+The two glued surfaces could not be separated.
 That’s how strong two-part glue is.
 The mixing and correct application of the two components causes a chemical ‘vulcanisation’ and molecular cross-linking which makes a very strong bond.
 Mixing and applying two-part is a pain, but it works.

 Get a good roller